 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the neighborhood in College Station, AR, residents most commonly identify their ethnicity or ancestry as Irish (2.5%).
-There are also a number of people of English ancestry (2.1%).
+In the neighborhood in College Station, AR, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (9.2%).
+There are also a number of people of African ancestry (9.2%), and residents who report Irish roots (2.3%), and some of the residents are also of English ancestry (2.0%).